nipy/nibabel/doc/source/dicom/dicom_intro.rst

 This is rather confusing.

-PS 3.3 gives definitions of fundamental DICOM objects called *Information Object Definitions* (IODs).
-Here is the definition of an IOD from section 3.8.7 of PS 3.3:
+`PS 3.3`_ gives definitions of fundamental DICOM objects called *Information Object Definitions* (IODs).
+Here is the definition of an IOD from section 3.8.7 of `PS 3.3`_:

-.. admonition:: 3.8.7 Information object definition (IOD):
+.. admonition:: 3.8 DICOM INFORMATION OBJECT
+    :class: admonition-quote

-    a data abstraction of a class of similar Real-World Objects which defines the nature and Attributes relevant to the class of Real-World Objects represented.
+    3.8.7 Information object definition (IOD): a data abstraction of a class of similar Real-World Objects which defines the nature and Attributes relevant to the class of Real-World Objects represented.